Goodnight Goes Riding and Other Poems

 Things a Cowboy Sees and Other Poems

 Things a Cowboy Sees and Other Poems includes a selection of nearly 50 of Rod’s favorites, including his Spur-Award winning poem “Tabula Rasa.”
 The book also won the Fred Olds Poetry Award from Westerners International and the Buck Ramsey Award for Best Cowboy Poetry Book from the Academy of Western Artists.
-Published by Port Yonder Press, the book is available through bookstores everywhere and from online booksellers.
+Originally published by Published by Port Yonder Press and now in a new, improved edition from Pen-L Publishing, the book is available through bookstores everywhere, from online booksellers, and directly from the publisher.

 Newe Dreams (Newe is pronounced noo-wah, and is how the Shoshoni sometimes refer to themselves) is a limited edition chapbook from arts publisher Laughing Mouse Press.
 The book is a cycle of poems recounting dreams of Shoshoni Indians in advance of major events in the history of The People.
 The imagined dreams are vague and often puzzling, as the dreamer tries to make sense of future events involving unfamiliar people, animals, and equipment.